 Because of the unique religious situation in Utah Valley growing a church was a daunting task.
 The church had times of sporadic growth that would bring attendance to almost 100 people only to have key people leave.
 Leading a church in this environment proved to be uniquely discouraging.
 Pastors would come and go, as the church seemed to be in a perpetual struggle to survive.
 In 1988, once again the survival of the church was very much in question as the church faced another pastoral transition.

-God had other plans.
-It was at that time that the church experienced a rebirth.
-Pastor Scott McKinney began his ministry in 1989 with the vision to move the church from a fortress mentality to an outreach mentality.
-If there was a defining statement in that era it was that “God likes to do things in places where people say it cannot be done”.
-The church grew.
-Initially the growth was from people moving into Utah Valley to take jobs with the high tech industries.
+It was at that time that Pastor Scott McKinney was called to lead the church.
+The church embraced a simple vision: Let’s reach the people of Utah Valley with the good news of Jesus Christ.
+Let’s move from a fortress mentality to an outreach mentality.
+There were some statements that defined this new vision.
+One was “We need to be known by what we are for rather than what we are against”.
+Another was that “God loves to do things in places where people say it cannot be done”.
+Utah Valley was such a place and against all odds the church grew.
+Initially growth came from people moving into Utah Valley to take jobs with the high tech industries.
 To accommodate the growth there were two building projects during the 90’s.

 As the economy ebbed and flowed in the 90’s many of the high tech jobs disappeared.
 The good news was that the people moving out of the area were replaced with new people from Utah Valley that were coming to Christ.
 Today close to 2/3 of the people that attend CenterPoint have roots in our unique Utah religious culture.

 By 2005 the church had grown to about 500 people in a place where there had never been a church like it with that kind of size and influence.
 Around that time the leadership of the church began to ask a question, “Is this all that God has for us?”
 It was at this point that a new chapter 2 vision was launched.
 Part of that vision was to relocate.
 The desire was “to go from a place where we were hard to find to a place where we would be impossible to miss”.